 From December 2020 to March 2021, we worked closely with five dioceses – Hereford, Leeds, Liverpool, Oxford and St Edmundsbury & Ipswich – to introduce givers to the new online method of giving, before making it available to all 3,300 parishes across our 30 member dioceses.

 Our new online service has already seen more than 1,200 register their online accounts and over 1000 people have set up a new regular gift online.
 Together, that’s almost £60,000 per month of giving online, supporting the ministry of local parishes.

 We’re delighted to now roll out this new method of giving for all new givers.
 It’s really easy to do, right here on www.parishgiving.org.uk.
 Simply find your church and click on ‘Give Now’, register for an online account and set up your regular gift.

 We’d like to thank everyone who has been involved in helping and supporting the development of PGS digital services and look forward to updating you as we rollout more features over the coming months.

 December 2020: Online giving pilot now live

-By February, we will be providing all our member dioceses with guidance and communication materials for their registered parishes, so that they can prepare to introduce the online services to all donors.
+By February, we will be providing all our member dioceses with guidance and communication materials for their registered parishes, so that they can prepare to introduce the online services to all givers.

 The PGS experienced a significant level of growth over the summer, despite the enormous challenges under which parishes and Dioceses are currently operating.